Triplkrypl/avr-net-enc28j60/README.md

 // bigger value allow save more ip in cache is good if your AVR communicate with more hosts
 // lower value is good for more dynamic network in smaller cache will often rewrite unused ip in cache
 #define NET_ARP_CACHE_SIZE 5
+// define for tcp.c include
 // define how many tcp connection can live in AVR (server/client connections)
 // if number connections is equal as limit all new incoming TCP connections is dropped
 // bigger value allow more connected hosts at one time
 // lower value is RAM free
 #define TCP_MAX_CONNECTIONS 2
+// define for http.c include
+// define which tcp port is used for http listener
+#define HTTP_SERVER_PORT 80
+// definition of maximum request parts length, whole received request can be bigger than
+// NET_BUFFER_SIZE because request can be received in multiple tcp packet but be ware out of memory
+// define maximum request url length in bytes without host, example "/some/url?somequery"
+#define HTTP_MAX_URL_LENGTH 50
+// define maximum request headers length without first request header line where is method...
+#define HTTP_MAX_HEADER_ROWS_LENGTH 50
+// define maximum request body length
+#define HTTP_MAX_DATA_LENGTH 50
+// turn on/off callback from tcp.c, if http.c is included
+// http.c define all callbacks from tcp.c so can not be used without define HTTP_TCP_INCLUDED as 1
+// if tcp callbacks is turn on have to be defined in application as if tcp.c is included
+// if you want use only http protocol you do not need this define and use default value 0
+// if you want implement other protocol which used tcp and use http to, turn tcp callback on
+// all tcp callback is not call on packet related to http protocol, this packets is handled inside http.c
+#define HTTP_TCP_INCLUDED 0

 // you have to define your cpu frequency because of delay.h library
 #define F_CPU 16000000UL